indirect/ecosystem_metrics/README.md

 ### Ideas

+- Query for and parse user agents that are only RubyGems (they start `Ruby, RubyGems`)
 - Add timestamp to the user agent list to make it possible to generate time series graphs
 - Create a Redshift database to store the time series user agent data
 - Roll up data into hourly or maybe daily summaries, and store those in Redshift instead